Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 };
 ```

-`appendExtension` and `replaceExtensions` accept any suffix, not just those that
+[`appendExtension`][21] and `replaceExtensions` accept any suffix, not just
-begin with `.`; additionally, `replaceExtensions` accepts _regular expressions_.
+those that begin with `.`; additionally, `replaceExtensions` accepts _regular
-This allows you to partially or entirely rewrite a specifier rather than just
+expressions_.
+This allows you to partially or entirely rewrite a specifier
-its extension:
+rather than just its extension:

 ```typescript
 const {